 The system starts automatically when power is supplied to the Nova73.
-If the control surface is not powered, then you should also power up the surface.

-The control system boots in a few seconds; during this time you will see the boot-up progress on the console's displays.
+The control system boots in a few seconds.
 By default, the warm start data is loaded at the end of boot-up.
 This means that the system comes back exactly as it was when you last shut down, ensuring fast recovery of all previous settings following a loss of power.
-Once boot-up is complete, the displays refresh to show the Channel Display and Central GUI screens.
-The console is now ready for operation.
+Once boot-up is complete, the ACTIVE LEDs on all plug-in modules should blink synchronously.
+The router is now ready for operation.